-- 9.1 Specifications (for starting materials, primary packaging materials, intermediate and bulk products and finished products), master formulae, and processing and packaging instructions may be changed frequently as a result of new experience in the development of an investigational product.
+- 9.1.
+Specifications (for starting materials, primary packaging materials, intermediate and bulk products and finished products), master formulae and processing and packaging instructions may be changed frequently as a result of new experience in the development of an investigational product.
 Each new version shall take into account the latest data and include a reference to the previous version so that traceability is ensured.
-Rationales for changes shall be stated and recorded. - 9.2 Batch processing and packaging records shall be retained for at least 2 years after the termination or discontinuance of the clinical trial, or after the approval of the investigational product.

-9.3 The sponsor may request the processing and/or packaging of a certain number of units and/or their shipping.
+Rationale for changes shall be stated and recorded. - 9.2.
+Batch processing and packaging records shall be retained for at least two years after the termination or discontinuance of the clinical trial, or after the approval of the investigational product. - 9.3.
+The sponsor may request the processing or packaging of a certain number of units or their shipping.
 It may only be given by the sponsor to the manufacturer of an investigational product.
-It shall be in writing (though it may be transmitted by electronic means), precise enough to avoid any ambiguity and formally authorized, and refer to the approved product specification file (see below).
+It shall be in writing (though it may be transmitted by electronic means), precise enough to avoid any ambiguity and formally authorised, and refer to the approved product specification file.

-9.4 Product specification file(s)
+9.4.
+Product specification files-

-9.4.1 A product specification file (or files) shall contain the information necessary to draft the detailed written instructions on processing, packaging, quality control testing, batch release, storage conditions and/or shipping.
-It shall indicate who has been designated or trained as the authorized person responsible for the release of batches.
+9.4.1.
+A product specification file or files shall contain the information necessary to draft the detailed written instructions on processing, packaging, quality control testing, batch release, storage conditions and shipping.
+It shall indicate who has been designated or trained as the authorised person responsible for the release of batches.
 It shall be continuously updated while at the same time ensuring appropriate traceability to the previous versions.

-9.5 Specifications
+9.5.
+Specifications-

-- 9.5.1 In developing specifications, special attention shall be paid to characteristics which affect the efficacy and safety of pharmaceutical products, namely: - The accuracy of the therapeutic or unitary dose: homogeneity, content uniformity. - The release of active ingredients from the dosage form: dissolution time, etc. - The estimated stability, if necessary, under accelerated conditions, the preliminary storage conditions and the shelf-life of the product. - 9.5.2 In addition, the package size shall be suitable for the requirements of the trial. - 9.5.3 Specifications may be subject to change as the development of the product progresses.
-Changes shall, however, be made in accordance with a written procedure authorized by a responsible person and clearly recorded.
-Specifications shall be based on all available scientific data, currents state-of-the-art technology, and the regulatory and pharmacopoeial requirements.
+- 9.5.1.
+In developing specifications, special attention shall be paid to characteristics which affect the efficacy and safety of pharmaceutical products, namely- - (a) the accuracy of the therapeutic or unitary dose, homogeneity, content uniformity; - (b) the release of active ingredients from the dosage form: dissolution time, etc.; and - (c) the estimated stability, if necessary, under accelerated conditions, the preliminary storage conditions and the shelf-life of the product. - 9.5.2.
+In addition, the package size shall be suitable for the requirements of the trial. - 9.5.3.
+Specifications may be subject to change as the development of the product progresses.
+Changes shall, however, be made in accordance with a written procedure and clearly recorded.
+Specifications shall be based on all available scientific data, current state-of-the-art technology and the regulatory and pharmacopoeial requirements.

-9.6 Master formulae and processing instructions
+9.6.
+Master formulae and processing instructions-

-- 9.6.1 These may be changed in the light of experience, but allowance must be made for any possible repercussions on stability and, above all, on bioequivalence between batches of finished products.
-Changes shall be made in accordance with a written procedure, authorized by a responsible person and clearly recorded. - 9.6.2 It may sometimes not be necessary to produce master formulae and processing instructions, but for every manufacturing operation or supply there shall be clear and adequate written instructions and written records.
-Records are particularly important for the preparation of the final version of the documents to be used in routine manufacture.
+- 9.6.1.
+These may be changed in the light of experience, but allowance must be made for any possible repercussions on stability and above all on bioequivalence between batches of finished products.
+Changes shall be made in accordance with a written procedure and clearly recorded. - 9.6.2.
+It may sometimes not be necessary to produce master formulae and processing instructions, but for every manufacturing operation or supply there shall be clear and adequate written instructions and written records.
+Records are particularly important for the preparation of the final version of the documents to be used in routine manufacture. - 9.7.
+Packaging instructions- The number of units to be packaged shall be specified before the start of the packaging operations.

-9.7 Packaging instructions

-9.7.1 The number of units to be packaged shall be specified before the start of the packaging operations.
 Account shall be taken of the number of units necessary for carrying out quality controls and of the number of samples from each batch used in the clinical trial to be kept as a reference for further rechecking and control.
 Reconciliation shall be carried out at the end of the packaging and labelling process.

-9.8 Labelling instructions
+9.8.
+Labelling instructions-